mbta/github_asana_integration/README.md

+# 🚫 This repo has been deprecated

+We recommend https://github.com/mbta/github-asana-action for your Asana integration needs.

+---

 # github-asana-integration

 This code is run as an AWS lambda that acts as a webhook for Github Pull Request Events.
 It updates the location of Asana tasks on a sprint board when PRs are opened or merged.
 It requires the Asana ticket URL to be in the PR description.
 It also updates a custom field on Asana tasks called "GitHub PR" with the PR's URL, including when only the PR description is updated.